|Support||Chat & Email|

 CyberGhost is slow to establish VPN connections

-One problem that I had when testing CyberGhost is that it could be really slow to establish connections.
-This wasn’t always the case, but in many instances, it could take longer than a minute to establish a connection.
+Another problem that I had when testing CyberGhost is that it could be really slow to establish connections.
+This wasn’t always the case, but in many instances, it could take several seconds to connect to a VPN server.

 CyberGhost leak protection settings and kill switch

-By default, CyberGhost has the kill switch feature and DNS leak protection options enabled.
+By default, CyberGhost has the kill switch feature and DNS leak protection options enabled under the “Privacy Settings” tab:

-Here were the test results with the Windows client (no leaks):
+Here were the test results with the Windows VPN client (no leaks):

 CyberGhost ad blocking feature